alee0510/fithappy-assignment/README.md

 ---

-## Description
+## Descriptions

 This project show all news from `country=us` with `health` category provided by `newsapi.org`.
-In this challnge, you will be given a task to complete some a ready defined function to complete some certain task.
+In this challenge, you will be given a task to complete some a ready defined function to complete some certain task.

-Futhermore, This is the response snapshot from the newsapi.org with health category and US as the source country
+Futhermore, this is the response snapshot from the newsapi.org with health category and US as the source country

 ``` JSON
 "totalResults": 67,